leandromoh/RecordParser/README.md

     * [Default Type Convert](#default-type-convert---writer)
     * [Custom Property Convert](#custom-property-convert---writer)

-*ㅤyou can use a "string pool" to avoid creating multiple instances of strings with same content.
+*ㅤyou can use a "string pool" (function that converts a `ReadOnlySpan<char>` to `string`) to avoid creating multiple instances of strings with same content.
 This optimization is useful when there are a lot of repeated string values present.
 In this scenario, it may reduce allocated memory and speed-up processing time.

 ### Parsing Files
 1. [Readers](#file-processing---read)